Precise measurement of the $D^+_s$ lifetime at Belle II

 We use Monte Carlo (MC) simulated events to optimize event selection criteria, calculate reconstruction efficiencies, and study sources of background.
 We generate $e^+e^-\ra q\bar{q}~(q=u,d,s,c,b)$ events using the {\sc KKMC} package~\cite{Jadach:1999vf} and simulate quark hadronization using the {\sc Pythia 8} package~\cite{Sjostrand:2014zea}.
 Hadron decays are simulated using {\sc EvtGen}~\cite{Lange:2001uf}, and the detector response is simulated using {\sc Geant4}~\cite{Agostinelli:2002hh}.
 Final-state radiation is included in the simulation via {\sc Photos}~\cite{Barberio:1993qi}.
 Both MC-simulated events and collision data are reconstructed using the Belle~II analysis software framework~\cite{Kuhr:2018lps,basf2-zenodo}.
 To avoid introducing bias in our analysis, we analyze the data in a ``blind" manner, i.e, we finalize all selection criteria and the fitting procedure before evaluating the lifetime of signal candidates.

 We reconstruct $\Dsphipi$ decays by first reconstructing $\phi\ra K^+K^-$ decays and subsequently pairing the $\phi$ candidate with a $\pi^+$ track.
 We select well-measured tracks by requiring that each track have at least one hit (measured point) in the PXD, four hits in the SVD, and 30 hits in the CDC.
 We select tracks that originate from near the interaction point (IP) by requiring $|\delta z|< 2.0$~cm and $\delta r< 0.5$~cm, where $\delta z$ is the displacement of the track from the IP along the $z$ axis, and $\delta r$ is the radial displacement in the plane transverse to the $z$ axis.
 The IP position is measured at regular intervals of data-taking using $e^+e^-\ra\mu^+\mu^-$ events.
 The spread of the IP position is typically $250~\mu$m in the $z$ direction, $10~\mu$m in the transverse horizontal direction ($x$), and only $0.3$~$\mu$m in the transverse vertical direction ($y$).
+We have checked that none of the above requirements, nor any subsequent selection requirements, bias the lifetime measurement.

 We identify tracks as pions or kaons based on Cherenkov light recorded in the TOP and ARICH, and specific ionization ($dE/dx$) information from the CDC and SVD.
 This information is combined to calculate a likelihood ${\cal L}^{}_{K,\pi}$ for a track to be a $K^+$ or $\pi^+$.
 Tracks having a ratio ${\cal L}_{K}/({\cal L}_{K}+{\cal L}_{\pi})>0.60$ are identified as kaon candidates, while tracks having ${\cal L}_{K}/({\cal L}_{K}+{\cal L}_{\pi})<0.55$ are identified as pion candidates.
 These requirements are 90\% and 95\% efficient for kaons and pions, respectively.